IRNAS/irnas-neoden_k1830-tools/communication/README.md

 All communication is UDP based, with ports defined uniquely per end-point IP address for bi-directional communication.

+# UDP packet format
+The packet format which appears to be used is specific for each endpoint in the network or at least type of equipment at the endpoint.
+First two bytes appear to serve as a sequence byte as well as a payload type specifier, followed by the payload of various lengths:
+`<sequence byte><payload type><payload of X length>`

 # Communication with 192.168.1.31
 Every 200ms there is a request from `.100` to `.31` of 5 byte length of incremental content of `Data: 9201ffffff, Data: 9301000000, Data: 9401ffffff, Data: 9501000000`